gedsic/tumbdl/README.md

 ### I want to continue an interrupted download, but the script quits, saying that there is nothing new to download.
 What do?

 Delete the articles.txt file in your target directory.
 This way, the script will scan all archive pages again.
 Don't worry, existing images will not be overwritten.

+### The script doesn't download some of the videos

+Videos not hosted by tumblr will not be downloaded.
+Try youtube-dl!

 Donations
 ---------